granthale/wip-book/content/DRAFTS_GRANT/List of Prompt Types.md

 - Add in images or visuals
 - Go back to the basics, build up connections from those to the answer you want to remember
 - Take time to understand the bigger picture and then situate the prompt within that context
+- Personalize
+	- Add in personal connections
+	- Add in vivid memories

 **Once you understand something well**
 - Application prompts